original-picture/JUCE/README-new.md

 > The only thing you really need to know about the relationship between these two systems is that they are mutually exclusive.
 > So don't try to add a peer as floating child if it's already been added attached to a parent with addToDesktop,
 > and don't try to add a peer as a floating child its parent-to-be has already been attached to a parent with addToDesktop.
+> If you do either of these things, a `jassert` will fail

 ## Terminology
 I agonized over what to call this system for a long while
 The main issue was distinguishing my code from the existing `nativeWindowToAttachTo` code.
-Internal code related to `nativeWindowToAttachTo` uses generic parent/child language, so I use "**floating** child" in all public APIs and documentation.
+Existing code related to `nativeWindowToAttachTo` uses generic parent/child language, so I use "**floating** child" in all public APIs and documentation.
 Internally, I use generic parent/child language only if it's unambiguous which system I'm referring to.
-I'll also use the child window/peer nomenclature at a high level even when referring to platform specific behavior.
+I also use the child window/peer nomenclature even when referring to platform specific behavior.
-There's an argument to be made against doing this, because I guess that *could* lead to confusion between win32 child windows and JUCE child peers, but I think switching to talking about owner/owned windows whenever I reference Windows specific stuff would be even more confusing to users
+There's an argument to be made against doing this, because I guess that *could* lead to confusion between win32 child windows and JUCE child peers, but I think switching to talking about owner/owned windows whenever I reference Windows specific stuff would be even more confusing to users, especially ones that aren't familiar with the Windows API

 ## Nitty-gritty behavior details
 ### Visibility, minimisation, and always on top